Skip to main content

 7Full RGB plus tunable white; not Hue-perfect but 80% of the result.

-7Solid full RGB at this price; Tom's Guide rates it as the cheapest worth buying.
+7Solid full RGBW at this price; PCMag rates it a reliable budget pick.

-7Full RGB at 1100 lumens; colors less vivid than Hue or LIFX but solid for the price.
+7Full RGBW; colors less vivid than Hue but solid for the price.

 Matter support